 If you’re confused when it comes to fitness supplements, you’re not alone.
 We’re inundated with online hype, blaring TV infomercials, and glossy magazine ads featuring spokespeople ripped like superheroes pumping the latest and greatest supplements to buff up our workouts.
 It can be tough to know which ones are right for you, if they’re safe, or whether you actually need them at all.

 The notion of a magic-bullet supplement conferring instant strength, weight loss, or athletic performance is really just the stuff of comic books.
 The truth is, eating right, getting plenty of sleep, and training well are still the not-so-secret secrets.
 But once that foundation is established, certain nutritional aids may help you excel.

-“There are supplements that can enhance performance, plus give you more energy and stamina during training,” explains Tom Nikkola, CSCS, vice president of nutrition and virtual training at Life Time.
+“There are supplements that can enhance performance, plus give you more energy and stamina during training,” explains Tom Nikkola, CSCS, former vice president of nutrition and virtual training at Life Time.
 “They can also reduce muscle soreness so you recover faster from training sessions and are able to train more frequently.”

 But several factors — including your goals, gender, and health condition — determine what will work best for you.

 The key to supplement use lies in the very name: They’re designed to supplement the food you eat, not replace it.
 Experts stress that a healthy diet and lifestyle come first.